ardanlabs/gotraining/topics/go/README.md

 _Paraphrasing: "Encapsulation and the separation of concerns are drivers for designing software.
 This is largely based on how other industries handle complexity.
 There seems to be a human pattern of using encapsulation to wrestle complexity to the ground." - Brad Cox (inventor of Objective C)_

-_"The purpose of abstraction is not to be vague, but to create a new semantic level in which one can be absolutely precise - Edsger W. Dijkstra_
+_"The purpose of abstraction is not to be vague, but to create a new semantic level in which one can be absolutely precise." - Edsger W. Dijkstra_

+_"A good API is not just easy to use but also hard to misuse." - JBD_

 _"Computing is all about abstractions.
 Those below yours are just details.
 Those above yours are limiting complicated crazy town." - Joe Beda_